 Festivities mark the first day, when people wear new clothes, offer prayers at the mosque, and greet friends and relatives.
 Special prayers are offered on all three days.
 It is said that the celebrations are carried on over three days to ensure that the entire Muslim community

-partakes in the noble of act of giving and sharing.
+partakes in the noble of the act of giving and sharing.